 Australia is home to 140 or more species of melaleucas, and many of these show up in Western gardens.
 All have narrow, sometimes needlelike leaves and bear clustered flowers with prominent stamens; the blossoms attract birds.
-Since each flower cluster resembles a bottlebrush, some melalecas are called bottlebrushes, though that name is more generally applied to members of the genus Callistemon.
+Since each flower cluster resembles a bottlebrush, some melaleucas are called bottlebrushes, though that name is more generally applied to members of the genus Callistemon.

 All melaleucas are easy to grow.
-Most withstand heat, wind, seacoast conditions, poor soil, limited moisture.
+Most withstand heat, wind, seacoast conditions, poor soil, and limited moisture.
 Most are vigorous and fast growing; for a natural appearance, control by cutting back selected branches to a well-placed side branch.
 Almost all melaleucas make good screens; some of the larger ones are useful as flowering or shade trees.Melaleuca linariifolia